ballerina-platform/module-ballerina-websocket/websocket-ballerina/Module.md

 }
 ```

-##### Remote methods associated with `websocket:PingPongService` which can be registered at the initialization of the client

-**onPing**: The received `ping` messages are dispatched to this remote method.

-**onPong**: The received `pong` messages are dispatched to this remote method.

-#### Server
+#### Listener

-On the server-side, an initial WebSocket service is there to handle upgrade requests.
+On the listener-side, an initial WebSocket upgrade service can be attached to the `websocket:Listener` to handle upgrade requests.
 It has a single `get` resource, which takes in an `http:Request` optionally.
 The `get` resource returns a `websocket:Service` to which incoming messages get dispatched after a successful WebSocket connection upgrade.
 This resource can be used to intercept the initial HTTP upgrade with custom headers or to cancel the WebSocket upgrade by returning an error.
 The returning `websocket:Service` has a fixed set of remote methods.

 ```ballerina